madhukar01/stats_exercise/README.md

-# stats_exercise
+# Statistics Exercises
-Basic statistics exercises
+Statistics exercises for basic concepts and foundations.